python/mypy/docs/source/running_mypy.rst

 specific modules.
 This can be accomplished by setting a per-module :confval:`follow_imports` config option.

-There is an additional setting "--no-silence-site-packages" (enabled by default) that will silence type errors found in the modules from site_packages.
+There is an additional setting `--no-silence-site-packages` (enabled by default) that will silence type errors found in the modules from site_packages.